-Likewise, the interior has decorative objects that emphasize the modern style, such as the large and colourful stained glass windows, which tones are enhanced by the gray of the structure.
+Likewise, the interior has decorative objects that emphasize the modern style, such as the large and colourful stained glass windows, whose tones are enhanced by the gray of the structure.

 What to see in the Almudena Cathedral

-The Almudena Cathedral consists on three main naves and many side chapels.
-A curious feature is its orientation, which is from North to South, unlike most cathedrals, which orientation is from East to West.
+The Almudena Cathedral consists of three main naves and many side chapels.
+A curious feature is its orientation, which is from north to south, unlike most cathedrals, whose orientation is from east to west.

 Interior of the cathedral

-You will enter through a huge bronze portico, at the back, on the altar, you will see the image of Santa María la Real de la Almudena in a colourful altar.
-On the sides, two rows of robust ash gray columns.
-Go quietly through its naves, contemplate its spaces and chapels.
+You will enter through a huge bronze portico; at the back, on the altar, you will see the image of Santa María la Real de la Almudena on a colourful altar.
+On the sides, two rows of robust ash gray columns Go quietly through its naves and contemplate its spaces and chapels.

 Inside the vault of the cathedral, you can find paintings by Kiko Argüello, a famous Catholic painter native to Spain who, with his Neo-Byzantine style, shows us some of the most iconic moments in the life and passion of Christ.
 These paintings, raised at the beginning of the dome, give it a touch of color that many more “traditional” cathedrals lack.